 Policies and technologies need to be considered to ensure minorities, disadvantaged and disabled people to be connected to ICT networks.

-Promote the development of and access to the ICT services that considers the inclusion of people with disabilities, gender minorities, and specific groups with higher level of vulnerability, while fostering the provision of specialized training as an important component in this regard.
+Promote the development of and access to the ICT services through telecommunication services that considers the inclusion of people with disabilities, gender minorities, and specific groups with higher level of vulnerability, while fostering the provision of specialized training as an important component in this regard.

 Enable appropriate ICT infrastructure access for analphabets